RoadPilotAI/cads/standard/questionnaire.md

 ## 1. Overview

 The CADS Standardized Pre-Test Questionnaire is the instrument used to collect worker health and noise exposure history before conducting an industrial audiometric test.
-It is administered by the technician at the start of each test session, or pre-completed by the worker via the CADS Worker PWA before arriving at the test site.
+It is administered by the technician at the start of each test session, or pre-completed by the worker via the CADS CADS Worker before arriving at the test site.

 **Purpose:**